vanzonr/diffmpi/README.md

 # diffmpi

-Experimentation code solving diffusion equation in c++ using mpi
+Experimentation code solving diffusion equation in C++ using MPI.

+No promises

+No demands

+ - June 2022